afalahi/openid-connect-sample/README.md

 ## Running the sample

-Create a `.env` file in the root and add your environment variables from your FR IDC tenant
+Create a `.env` file in the root and add your environment configuration from your FR IDC tenant.
+You'll need to create a Web/Confidential client

     CLIENT_ID=
     CLIENT_SECRET=